 Video enables employees throughout the organization to better connect with senior leaders and gain deeper insights into business practices in a matter of minutes.
 In 2019, companies will seek to accelerate the impact of executive communications and foster more transparency from the top through both on-demand and live video.

-The beauty of a live streamed event like a company town hall meeting or a mandatory compliance training is that you can virtually get your entire workforce into the same room and deliver the same experience to everyone at once.
+The beauty of a live streamed event like a company all-hands meeting or a mandatory compliance training is that you can virtually get your entire workforce into the same room and deliver the same experience to everyone at once.
 It’s as unifying as it is efficient.